Install EL Linux via PXE and UEFI

 }

-• Having the boot file in a subdirectory such as uefi/BOOTX64.EFI will cause the client host PXE to download all further files also from that same uefi/ subdirectory, so you need to place other files there.
+Placing the boot-image file in a subdirectory of the TFTP server’s /tftpboot folder such as /tftpboot/uefi/, will cause the client host PXE boot process to download all further files also from that same subdirectory, so you need to place any other files there.

 When you have completed configuring the dhcpd.conf file, open the firewall for DHCP (port 67):